skip to Main Content

 Consult with a Virginia DUI Lawyer

 Virginia law on preliminary breath tests and implied consent can be complex, and there are harsh penalties for refusal to blow or submit to other chemical tests.
 A knowledgeable attorney can help you navigate the criminal process involved with a DUI and represent your interests in court to get the best result.
-The lawyer at Shannon & Associates, P.C. have extensive experience in DUI cases, so please contact or call us at (757) 228-5529 for more information.
+The lawyers at Shannon & Associates, P.C. have extensive experience in DUI cases, so please contact or call us at (757) 228-5529 for more information.

 Back To Top